hylo-lang/hylo/README.md

 In order to compile Val programs, the compiler needs to locate Val's SDK.
 By default, `valc` will look for the SDK at `/usr/local/lib/val` on Unix system.
-On Wondows, it will look for a directory named `val` in the working directory.
+On Wondows, it will look for the `.val` directory in the user directory.
 A custom location can be specified with the option `--valc`.

 On Unix system, you can use `./Tools/install.sh` to create and install Val's SDK.
+On Windows system, you can use `./Tools/install.bat` to create and install Val's SDK.

+For details about the environment configuration, see CI Settings.

 ### Building Val Devcontainer with VSCode